 Furthermore, an energy management system called Trane Summit controls and monitors energy levels used throughout back-of-the-house areas based on occupancy and motion sensors will prevent excess heat, air conditioning and lighting usage.

-Stowe Mountain Lodge has achieved a rating of 5 Green Leafs through the Audubon International Green Leaf Eco-Rating Program for Hotels!
+Stowe Mountain Lodge has achieved a rating of Gold through the Audubon International Green Lodging Program for Hotels!

 To learn more about our environmental charter, please call 802.253.3560 and we would be happy to send this information to you.